 The Company is incorporated and domiciled in Milan, Italy.
-The new address of its registered office, effective from January 1, 2020, is Via Antonio Meucci 3, Bresso (MI) 2009I, Italy.
+The address of its registered office is Via Antonio Meucci 3, Bresso (MI) 20091, Italy.
 The Company is listed on the International Reporting Standard segment of the SIX Swiss Exchange, Zurich, Switzerland, under the trade name NWRN and, since June 26, 2019, is also listed at the Dusseldorf Stock Exchange and traded on the XETRA electronic platform under the trade name NP5.